crispinb/cvcap/README.md

   * [X] ~~*re-get auth token when token refresh fails*~~ [2022-06-24]
       - quick and dirty: delete token from keyring, and ask user to run again to re-login
 * [X] ~~*add main error handling / reporting*~~ [2022-06-24]
-  - use fn main ONLY To call a command function, then report on its errors (perhaps also display help)
 * [X] ~~*add Checkvist username to status*~~ [2022-06-26]
 * [X] ~~*show status when invoked without args (logged in / default list)*~~ [2022-06-26]
 * [X] ~~*save new token after refresh (currently main has no idea when the token is refreshed)*~~ [2022-06-29]